rheradio/ConfSystSampling/README.md

 * [scripts](https://github.com/rheradio/ConfSystSampling/tree/main/scripts), includes the R scripts to replicate our experimental validation (i.e., to calculate each model's sample size, run the samplers, and test the scalability/uniformity of the samplers).
 * [reports](https://github.com/rheradio/ConfSystSampling/tree/main/reports), includes detailed experimental results in order to answer the following Research Questions:
-  + *RQ1: Samplers' scalability*.
+  + (RQ1: Samplers' scalability)[https://github.com/rheradio/ConfSystSampling/blob/main/reports/rq1_samplers_scalability.html].
 Are BDDSampler, KUS,  QuickSampler, Smarch, Spur, or Unigen2 able to generate samples out of any size models within a moderate running time?
-  + *RQ2: Scalability of our SAT-solution distribution goodness-of-fit test*.
+  + (RQ2: Scalability of our SAT-solution distribution goodness-of-fit test)[https://github.com/rheradio/ConfSystSampling/blob/main/reports/rq2_goodness_of_fit_scalability.html].
 Does the test presented in this paper require fewer configurations than any other state-of-the-art method for checking samplers' uniformity?
-  + *RQ3: Samplers' uniformity*.
+  + (RQ3: Samplers' uniformity)[https://github.com/rheradio/ConfSystSampling/blob/main/reports/rq3_samplers_uniformity.html].
 Do BDDSampler, KUS,  QuickSampler, Smarch, Spur, or Unigen2 generate uniform SAT solutions?

 The benchmark we used, and all the samples generated are available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4514919.svg)](https://doi.org/10.5281/zenodo.4514919).
 There is a zip file per model, which is organized into the following directories: